CSCfi/Kielipankki-streaming-service/README.md

+# Streaming Service
-# This repo installs an Apache server and uncompresses zip files to stream it's content.
+This repo installs an Apache server and uncompresses zip files to stream it's content.
 It is a very rudimentary proof-of-concept
 --matthies 9.6.2023